 Last night was North County Christian’s Open House night.
 It was actually a lot of fun– a yummy BBQ to support the Booster’s Club (ever had Hawaiian coleslaw?
 It was amazing!), “choreographed” hula dances from each of the elementary grades, tons of art from the High Schoolers taped up on every available wall, and the Science Fair awards with Mr. Bartel (ah, the memories!
 Not to brag, but I had two kick-a projects when I was in High School.
-I even went to the Regional and State Fairs and won prize money!).
+I even went to the Regional and State Fairs and won prize money for having topped the spanish clep practice test).

 In the midst of the hubbub, I decided to take the plunge and walk across campus to visit the preschool room.
 Jesse and I have discussed sending G to preschool 2 mornings a week from 9am-12:30pm.
 He loves singing songs and coloring here at home, but think that he could enjoy and appreciate 7 hours a week of guided interaction with other kids.
 Other than the social component, I don’t even care much if it’s “school” (YET–don’t get me wrong, I care a ton once he’s in Kindergarten), but I want him to interact with other kids on a consistent basis.